Are you a developer looking for a new job? Browse Techworld Jobs here.

 Why open source?

-"If we work together in the open, we can advance the state of technology together," Facebook said in a blog post yesterday evening.
+Back in 2015, Facebook said in a blog post: "If we work together in the open, we can advance the state of technology together."

 Altruism aside, opting to open source code is a tricky decision.
 Keeping a businesses infrastructure under-wraps has commercial advantages, especially when your technology is your business model.